TjacksWebDev/TjacksWebDev/README.md

 **About Me**

 I'm Ty Jackson, a full-stack software developer with a passion for building high-quality, user-friendly web applications.
-I have a strong foundation in Java, JavaScript, Spring, Maven, and Hibernate, and I'm also skilled in front-end development with HTML, CSS, and Tailwind CSS.
+I have a strong foundation in Java, JavaScript, Spring, Maven, and Hibernate, and I'm also skilled in front-end development with HTML, and CSS.
 I'm also familiar with multiple databases and version control systems like Git.

 **What I Can Do For You**